 I have always been of the opinion that whatever part of Italy you first really experience – like live in, not just visit – will always be your favorite.
 For me, this was Rome.
 I discovered it for the first time when I was a university student doing a year-long study abroad program at the Università di Roma, and I just kept going back.
 That was some 30 years ago – holy cow! – and it’s still my favorite.

 Rome has everything to offer.
 I think it has more historical sites and world-class art than any other place I’ve visited, and you can visit them all on our Rome culinary tours.
 There is the whole list of Ancient Roman sites, to start with.
 From the Palatine Hill, where Rome was founded, to the ancient fora, to the Pantheon, and the mammoth Colosseum, of course, but also beyond.
 The city seems almost littered with ancient ruins, many of them unmarked and simply a part of the everyday life of the city, something you pass by as part of your day to day life.
 This was the case for me as well when I lived in Rome, except for the Colosseum.
-I used to have to change busses right in front of it to get to work, and each time I stood there waiting for my second bus I would just marvel at the sight of it.
+I used to have to change busses right in front of it to get to work.
+Each time I stood there waiting for my second bus I would just marvel at the sight of it.
 The way it looked in the evening, as the sun was setting – it never became quotidian in any way.